alexjackhughes/banner/README.md

 ## Getting Started

-In the project directory, once you've installed all dependencies with `npm install`, you can run:
+In the project directory, once you've installed all dependencies with `yarn install`, you can run:

 ### `yarn start`